UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 4/5 Stars £500 Yes Yes

 Vanguard’s SIPP is simple, straightforward, and low-cost.
 It is a favourite among DIY investors who favour simple tracker funds and are looking to save on investment fees.
+There is a £4 a month fee applied if you have less than £32,000 across Vanguard accounts.
+If you have less than this, an investment platform that offers percentage-based fees may work out cheaper for smaller portfolios.

 Investment choices: There is a very limited range of investments on the Vanguard platform, but this is no bad thing for newer investors or those who take a hands-off approach.
 You can’t invest in individual company stocks through Vanguard.
 Instead, you have access to around 85 Vanguard funds.
 These funds offer access to global companies and bonds.

-Platform: The website is easy to navigate and you can filter funds by region, risk level or management type.
+Platform: The website is easy to navigate and you can filter funds by region, risk level, or management type.
 There is not yet a mobile app available to all users but one is currently being tested.
 For an even deeper dive, check out my full review of Vanguard.

-Interactive Investor - Best for flat fees
+Best SIPP for flat fees - Interactive Investor

 Company Overall Rating Minimum Deposit SIPP ISA